 Pyramids of Giza, Egypt

 Perhaps the most iconic of Egypt's ancient sights, the Pyramids of Giza are located just outside Cairo.
 Comprising three different pyramid complexes, the site is one of the original Seven Wonders of the World.
 Of these, it is both the oldest and the only one that still survives today.
 The three main pyramids serve as the tombs of the pharaohs Khufu, Khafre, and Menkaure.
 Khufu's pyramid (also known as the Great Pyramid of Giza) is the largest and dates back some 4,500 years.
-In front of the pyramids lies the Great Sphinx, a vast cat-like statue carved out of a single block of stone and known in Arabic as "the Father of Terror."
+In front of the pyramids lies the Great Sphinx, a vast cat-like statue carved out of a single block of stone.
+Want to see more pyramids?
+Plan a trip to the ancient city of Meroë in Sudan.

 02 of 10